Clemapfel/mousetrap/docs/04_widgets.md

 Where `seconds` returns a `mousetrap::Time`.

-Apart from the speed, we also have a choice of animation **type**, represented by the enum \a{RevealerTransitionDuration}.
-Animations include a simple crossfade, sliding, swinging, or `NONE`, which instantly shows or hides the widget, as if the revealer was not present.
-For more informations on the type of animation, see the \link mousetrap::RevealerTransitionType related documentation page\endlink.
+Apart from the speed, we also have a choice of animation **type**, represented by the enum \a{RevealerTransitionType}.
+Animations include a simple crossfade, sliding, swinging, or `NONE`, which instantly shows or hides the widget.
+For more informations on the look of the animation, see the \link mousetrap::RevealerTransitionType related documentation page\endlink.

 ---